Sararenda

 Major Trails And Attractions

-Visitors to Sararenda can explore a variety of terrain, from dry Chaco forests at the base to cloud forests and rocky ridgelines at the summit.
+Visitors to Sararenda can explore a variety of terrain, from dry Chaco forests at the base to montane forests and rocky ridgelines at the summit.
 Trails following the ridge provide long-distance views over the Chaco lowlands and into the Subandean valleys.
 Waterfalls and rock pools along streams offer refreshing stops during the dry season.
 Guaraní cultural sites, including sacred caves and springs, can be visited with community guides.
 Birdwatching is rewarding throughout the range, with species varying by elevation.
 Wildlife viewing is best at dawn and dusk, when tapirs, deer, and cats move through the forests.
 The nearby town of Camiri, an important oil town, serves as a base for visits and offers insight into the Guaraní culture and Chaco War history of southern Santa Cruz.

 Visitor Facilities And Travel